workshopper/learnyoureact/exercises/props/problem.en.md

-Let's pass values from parent Component to child Component.
+Now let's learn to pass values from a parent component to a child component.

-Child Component can get values which is defined as attribute in parent Component, or element which is nested by parent Component
+A child component can have values handed to it either through attributes, or through nested content.

+`<ChildComponent some-attribute="this gets passed">So does this</ChildComponent>`

-# Question
+# Challenge
 ---

-Fix `TodoList` of `index.jsx` like below, and add `Todo`.
+Modify `TodoList` in `index.jsx` like below, adding `Todo`.

-You can also make new `index.jsx` file and write code in that.
+Before you start, you may want to check your current `index.jsx` into source control, or create a new `index.jsx` for this exercise.

 ```
 var React = require('react');